aralroca/aralroca.com/posts/teaful.md

 cover_color: '#0C152C'
 ---

-Recently, I talked about Fragmented-store in [another article](react-fragmented-store), a library I was developing, explaining improvements that this library will have in the future.
-Well, we have made a reimplementation to make it tinier, easier to use and more powerful, so we have renamed it to **Teaful**.
-In this article I will talk about its benefits and how you can use it.
+I've recently talked about Fragmented-store in [another article](react-fragmented-store), a library I was developing, explaining future improvements.
+Well, we have made a reimplementation to make it tinier, easier to use and more powerful, and we have renamed it to **Teaful**.
+In this article I will talk about its benefits and how to use it.

 This is **the final name**.
-From what little life the library has, it has been called:
+Since the library was created, it has been called:

 * ~~`Fragmented-store`~~ -> ~~`Fragstore`~~ -> **`Teaful`** <small>_([Teaful GitHub](https://github.com/teafuljs/teaful) )_.</small>